sal55/langs/candm.md

 This picks up bignum.exp (otherwise 'import bignum' would simply import bignum.m, incorporating the implementation directly instead of using it as an external library).

 **176** M has a form of Doc-strings, but it needs finishing off.
 Doc-strings are special comments that start with "#" rather than "!", just before and within any function.
 With the -docs option, all functions with doc-strings are output to a text file.
 This lists all the function signatures and all the doc-string comments.

-**177** M has a form of dynamic library interface (what C programs might use the complex LIBFF for).
+**177** M has a form of runtime, dynamic library interface (what C programs might use the complex LIBFF for).
 I had intended to create special language features for it, but at the moment it exists as standard library 'osdll', and implemented with inline ASM.

-**178** Here a few things I should have covered above (and the numbering means I can't go back).
+**178** Here are a few things I should have covered above (and the numbering means I can't go back).
-First, C's dereference operator is the "*" which is written in prefix format, a bad choice has many uses end up as (*P)[i] or (*P).m or (*F)(x).
-But you rarely snever see these in code for various reasons (see #179).
+First, C's dereference operator is the "\*" which is written in prefix format, a bad choice has many uses end up as (\*P)[i] or (\*P).m or (\*F)(x).
+But you rarely snever see these in code for various reasons (eg. see #179).

 In M, the operator is "^" written after the pointer (taken from Pascal).
-Those examples become the cleaner P^[i], P^.m and F^(x).
+Those examples become the cleaner P^\[i\], P^.m and F^(x).
 (However, the current M compiler allows those inbetween uses of "^" to be dropped; it will insert the derefs internally.)

-**179** C has the odd "->" operator, which is used in place of (*P).m, so it becomes P->m.
-Why it was introduced, I don't know; maybe (*P).m was too ugly.
-But it only covers one level of indirection; here the left column shows how many "*" pointer levels the type of P has:
+**179** C has the odd "->" operator, which is used in place of (\*P).m, so it becomes P->m.
+Why it was introduced, I don't know; maybe (\*P).m was too ugly.
+But it only covers one level of indirection; here the left column shows how many "\*" pointer levels the type of P has:
 ````
 *  Normal       With ->      M         M (optional ^)